xando/HerbertLang/README.md

 also to run the test with `watch`

-`dotnet watch --project HerbertLang.Tests tes`
+`dotnet watch --project HerbertLang.Tests test`

 # Notes